 Take time over the winter months to check on older relatives and neighbours, as they are at greater risk from fire.

 It’s always important to have working smoke alarms in your home.
 Test them once a week, or ask someone to test them for you.
 Only remove batteries when replacing them.
-Visit the smoke alarms page for more information.

 Bedtime routines and escape planning

 During the festive season, it’s a good time to remind your family and guests about your fire safety bedtime routine and escape plan.
 Everybody in the household needs to know where the keys are and how to get out safely.
 Remember not to block escape routes with Christmas trees, presents or rubbish and to close all doors when going to bed.
-Visit the escape plan page for more information.

 During the winter months we all need to keep warm at home.
 As the nights get colder, some of us may be more likely to use open fires or portable heaters.
 Make sure you heat your home safely.
 If you have an open fire, keep chimneys and flues clean and well maintained.
-National Association of Chimney Sweeps can help you find a chimney sweep near you.
-Visit the heating and fire page for more information about keeping warm safely.
+National Association of Chimney Sweeps (opens in a new tab) can help you find a chimney sweep near you.

 Be aware of the dangers of carbon monoxide from appliances such as those used for cooking and heating.
-Visit the carbon monoxide page for more information.

 You may choose to use an electric blanket for extra warmth.
 When buying your electric blanket you should get it from a reliable source and check that it has a UK safety standard mark.
 This symbol means the blanket has been independently tested and meets the latest UK and European safety standards.

 Before using, check that your electric blanket is not older than 10 years old, is not damaged, damp or frayed and does not have scorch marks or loose connections.
 It should never be creased or folded, or used by people who are incontinent.